Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 The Autonomy Problem

-Two questions haunt every autonomous system: How does Claude know when the job is actually done?
-And how much will this cost me while it figures that out?
+In interactive mode you're present: Claude suggests, you approve or redirect.
+In autonomous mode Claude works unattended until the job is done.
+Two questions haunt every such system: how does Claude know when the job is actually done?
+And how much will it cost me while it figures that out?

 "We're cooperating with AI, they generate and humans verify.
 It is in our interest to make this loop go as fast as possible, and we have to keep the AI on a leash." — Andrej Karpathy

-Karpathy is right.
-But the leash has to be smart.
+Karpathy is right, but the leash has to be smart.
 It has to know when to hold on, when to let go, and when to stop the agent cold before something expensive happens.

-The Circuit Breaker Deep Dive
+The Circuit Breaker

 I borrowed the metaphor from electrical engineering because the pattern maps perfectly.
+Ralph Loop uses the same three states a household breaker does.

 Rendering diagram...

-This isn't theoretical protection.
+This isn't theoretical.
 Early Gluon iterations without a circuit breaker saw a single run blow through $500 in tokens.
 Another lost two hours stuck in retry hell -- Claude convinced the error was its fault when the system just needed a restart.
 Picture opening your cost dashboard Monday morning to find an agent spent the weekend arguing with itself.
+The circuit breaker stops that cold.

 Completion Detection: The Hard Problem